Nickel Plate Road 765: Tourism

 On average, the locomotive experiences 3,000 visitors a day when operating, with visitor and passenger numbers running between 40,000 and 60,000 ticket buyers in 2009 and 2011 in less than 30 days, respectively.
 Typical passenger trains carry anywhere from 600 to 1,000 people at a time, with tickets for many trips selling out in 24 hours.

-Press reports indicate the continuous presence of large crowds of "locals and out-of-towners" and on 765's ability to boost tourism in the towns that it travels through.
+Press reports indicate the continuous presence of large crowds of "locals and out-of-towners" and on No. 765's ability to boost tourism in the towns that it travels through.
 In 2012, the Pittsburgh Tribune's headline photo proclaimed that No. 765 was the "engine that still can", and later in 2013 called it a "crowd favorite", with CBS Pittsburgh describing it as "400 tons of Americana."

 When not operating excursions, No. 765 is maintained in a restoration shop in New Haven by a crew of 70–100 volunteers throughout the year.
-The shop is open to the public and houses a variety of other railroad equipment, including vintage steam and diesel locomotives, passenger cars, cabooses and more.
+The shop is open to the public and houses a variety of other railroad equipment, including vintage steam and diesel locomotives, passenger cars, cabooses, and more.

-The operation of the locomotive is underwritten primarily by memberships to the FWRHS, donations and revenue from ticket sales.
+The operation of the locomotive is underwritten primarily by memberships to the Fort Wayne Railroad Historical Society, donations and revenue from ticket sales.

 In addition to passenger excursion service, No. 765 was the centerpiece of a proposed riverfront development project called Headwaters Junction, in the locomotive's hometown of Fort Wayne.
-The plan, endorsed as "big, bold, and transformational" by city leaders and civic groups, called for the locomotive and FWRHS operations to be based in a mixed-use attraction combining railroad tourism, river access, walking trails and "retail, restaurant, residential, recreational and entertainment businesses."
+The plan, endorsed as "big, bold, and transformational" by city leaders and civic groups, called for the locomotive and Fort Wayne Railroad Historical Society operations to be based in a mixed-use attraction combining railroad tourism, river access, walking trails and "retail, restaurant, residential, recreational and entertainment businesses."
 A local task force recommended that Headwaters Junction "not be overlooked...when developing a vision for our riverfront."
 However, the Headwaters Junction project did not pan out as originally hoped, with a variety of factors limiting efforts to expand.
 A down-sized version of the concept, using elements from the Headwaters Junction project, called Pufferbelly Junction Inc. was established in downtown Fort Wayne.
 The Society shifted their focus to moving their original Headwaters Junction project to north east Indiana where the Indiana Rail Experience would act as a replacement.